Welcome to the Website for Case Reports

 - Researchers: Case reports generate hypotheses and inform clinical practice guidelines (CPGs).

 - Hospitals & Clinics: Case reports support peer review and quality assurance evaluations.

 - Education: Case reports improve clinical reasoning skills and support case-based learning.

 - Policy makers: Case reports facilitate the evaluation of clinical practice guidelines.

 - Healthcare Industry: Case reports support service innovation and post-marketing surveillance.

-- We work with healthcare stakeholders on case report projects including writing training and publishing support, web-based data collection, and peer-review and quality assurance efforts.
+- We work with healthcare stakeholders on case report projects such as (1) writing, training and publishing support, (2) web-based data collection, and (3) peer-review and quality assurance efforts.

 - We offer training in writing, editing, and publishing case reports that follow the CARE guidelines for practitioners, academic institutions, specialty associations, and other healthcare stakeholders.

 Email: firstname.lastname@example.org; email@example.com • Telephone: +505.690.0688